Care, Just a Click Away

 UW Medicine Location Webpage Redesign

-This capstone project for UW Medicine reimagines the online search experience for patients seeking care across their extensive network of hospitals and clinics, aiming to make finding medical services accessible, simple, and stress-free.
+This sponsored project refined the web searching experience for patients seeking care across hospitals and clinics, aiming to make finding medical services accessible, simple, and stress-free.

 My Role